- Director of Undergraduate Studies

 What I love most about medieval studies is the opportunity to study language history, to investigate handwritten manuscripts, and to analyze the complex, vibrant ways that Middle English authors draw on a variety of Latin and French sources.
 There is nothing more exhilarating than sitting in a rare book archive like KU's Spencer Research Library poring over a medieval manuscript to analyze its carefully scrawled text, its unique contents and beautiful illustrations, and the marginal comments that preserve evidence of how the texts were read hundreds of years ago.
 My current research explores English translations and adaptations of popular French literary texts, giving attention to issues of gender, politics, educational strategies, and neglected individual manuscripts.
 Recent courses have included gender in premodern literature, adaptations of medieval stories into modern literary texts and fantasy novels, Arthurian literature, and “skin” as a theoretical construct that interconnects topics such as race, gender, martyrdom, and medicine.

 My scholarship illustrates my commitment to studying gender, manuscripts, and the relationship of French and English literary culture in the later Middle Ages.
-My first monograph – Feminized Counsel and the Literature of Advice in England, 1350-1500 – analyzes Middle English political literature that represents women as wise, beneficial counselors to kings.
+My first book – Feminized Counsel and the Literature of Advice in England, 1350-1500 – analyzes Middle English political literature that represents women as wise, beneficial counselors to kings.
 In particular, I investigate the ways that, rather than define masculine authority against women, male poets develop their authority as writers of advice alongside such women characters, and in the ways that these positive depictions of women challenge the dominant misogynist tradition that depicted women as inferior and powerless.

 14th- and 15th-century English literature; gender and political literature; Christine de Pizan and French literature in England; manuscript studies; and translation studies.